GrgMdmn/OpenClassrooms_AI_Projects/Project_7/README.md

 ---

 This README will be updated progressively as the project advances.
-Some code comments can remain in french language (as well as the notebooks markdowns etc.).
-All will be changed into english in the future.
+Some code comments can remain in French (as well as notebook markdowns).
+All will be translated into English later.

 ---

-**Project completed as part of the OpenClassrooms "Data Scientist - Project 7" program**
+**Project completed as part of the OpenClassrooms "Data Scientist – Project 7" program**